 Directors are elected by a plurality of the votes of the holders of shares present by virtual attendance or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of "For" votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Company.
-Each person nominated for election has agreed to serve if elected.
-The Company's management has no reason to believe that any nominee will be unable to serve.
+Accordingly, the nominee receiving the highest number of "For" votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of Dr. Klimovsky.
+If Dr. Klimovsky becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Company.
+Dr. Klimovsky has agreed to serve if elected.
+We have no reason to believe that she will be unable to serve.